 Military Medication Error Lawyers

-Were You Given Unsafe Medication By the Military?
+Were You Given Unsafe Medication by the Military?

 A medication that can heal one person can seriously injure another.
 It all depends on how they would react to the medication and what symptoms they are trying to treat.
 For this reason, medical providers and pharmacists must be extremely careful when prescribing and dosing medications to patients.
 What might seem like a small mistake can be disastrous.
 One study found that two of every 100 patients experienced a preventable adverse reaction to being provided medication.